ember-intl/ember-intl/packages/ember-intl-lint/docs/configuration.md

 };
 ```

-See [docs/lint-rules](./lint-rules) to learn more about each rule and the options it supports.
+See [docs/lint-rules](./lint-rules) to learn more about each rule and the options that it supports.